True confession: I’m a D2D fanboy.

 When I first discovered Draft2Digital, as an author looking to distribute my books, I was ecstatic.
 Here was an alternative to Smashwords—a service that up to that point I thought was the only way to get my books to other platforms without having to go site-by-site.
-Beyond that, however, D2D just had a better user experience.
+Beyond that, however, D2D just had a user experience more suited to my needs.

 There was a real emphasis on an idea that I’ve come to think of as part of D2D’s operating philosophy: It’s your book, we just want to help you publish it.

 Instead of a stark cutting-edge-1990s user experience, D2D delivered a beautiful and easy-to-use website that took care of a lot of the bigger hassles I had to deal with.
 Formatting was done for me automatically, along with all the pain-in-the-posterior endmatter stuff.
 Sales and royalty reports were given to me in a form I could read without a Ph.D. in statistics.
 And if I had a problem, the D2D support folks would instantly go Vanilla Ice—“Yo, I’ll solve it.”